John Andrew Smoltz

 In 1987, Smoltz was traded by the Tigers to the Atlanta Braves for Doyle Alexander.
 This trade set the short term course for the Tigers and the long term course for the Braves.
 Alexander went 9-0 for the Tigers over the remainder of the 1987 season to lead them to the ALCS.
 The young Smoltz did not make his first major league appearance until the middle of the 1988 season, but became a dominant pitcher starting in 1989, racking up an impressive 15-4 record in postseason games, among other feats.

 He pitched opposite forkballer Jack Morris in what was considered by some to be the greatest World Series pitching duel of the modern era.
 In Game 7 of the 1991 World Series, the two pitchers shut out their opponent for nine innings.
 Morris pitched a scoreless 10th inning as well and when a Gene Larkin pinch hit off reliever Alejandro Pena drove in Dan Gladden, the Twins won the game and the Series.

 For a few seasons, Smoltz became the new Dennis Eckersley, as a formerly dominant starting pitcher who became an ace closer.
 This move was the result of an arm injury in late 1999 that forced him to undergo Tommy John surgery in early 2000 that forced him to miss all of that season.
 When he returned in 2001, the Braves moved him to the closer role to lessen the strain on his arm.
-He was very successful as a closer but after four seasons in the bullpen, though, he returned to the starting rotation in 2005 and seemingly picked up where he had left off, compiling seasons of 14, 16 and 14 wins in 2005-2007.
-He was the 1996 Cy Young Award winner as a starter, and the 2002 Rolaids Relief Award winner as a fireman.
-Lifetime, he has compiled over 200 victories and 150 saves, along with more than 3,000 strikeouts.
+He was very successful as a closer but after four seasons in the bullpen, he returned to the starting rotation in 2005 and seemingly picked up where he had left off, compiling seasons of 14, 16 and 14 wins in 2005-2007.
+He was the 1996 National League Cy Young Award winner as a starter, and the 2002 Rolaids Relief Award winner as a fireman.
+Lifetime, he compiled over 200 victories and 150 saves, along with more than 3,000 strikeouts.
 He was the last member of the Big Three to pitch for the Braves.